Wet Brining—The Juicy Secret Meat Marinades Wish They Had

 Introduction

 Welcome back, culinary friends!
-In my last Kitchen Confidence Series blog post, we talked about the flavorful world of marinades.
+In my previous Kitchen Confidence Series blog post, we explored the flavorful world of marinades.
 Now, let’s unravel the mysteries of wet brining—a technique that ensures your meats are as juicy as a gossip column.
-Some cooks would say I should have included the wet brining technique in my post about marinades, but I felt it was better served in a post of its own because I recognize them as two very different processes.
-While both wet brining and marinating involve soaking meats in a liquid solution, their purposes are different.
+Some cooks would argue that I should have included the wet brining technique in my post about marinades, but I felt it was better suited to a post of its own, as I recognize them as two distinct processes.
+While both wet brining and marinating involve soaking meats in a liquid, their purposes differ.

 This post contains affiliate links.
 If you click through and make a purchase, I may earn a commission at no additional cost to you.